link-0402/XIV-LivePose-Importer/README.md

   - All transformations (position, rotation, scale)
   - Rotation only
   - Position only
-  - Scale only
   - Rotation + Position
 - **Animation Support**: Apply LivePose offsets to entire animation actions across all keyframes, optionally only for select bones
+- **Current Pose Support**: Turn off "Apply to Animation" to only modify the current pose instead of baking into an action
+- **Invert (Remove)**: Apply the exact inverse of a LivePose to undo a previously applied pose
+- **Per-Bone Toggles**: Enable or disable individual bones from the LivePose file, with "All" / "None" quick-toggle buttons; bones are displayed with human-readable English names
-- **GLTF Import/Export**: Streamlined workflow with automatic cleanup of unnecessary objects
+- **GLTF Import/Export**: Streamlined workflow with automatic cleanup of unnecessary objects; the scene frame range is set automatically from the imported animation
 - **Action Management**: Delete individual or all animation actions (to reset the scene or make identifying the correct timeline on re-import ingame easier)
 - **Automatic Armature Setup**: Automatically configures "Mannequin", "Face" and "Tail" meshes with armature modifier on import
+- **CustomizePlus (C+) Integration**: Paste a CustomizePlus string to apply its bone scaling to the armature; scale keyframes are cleared from the animation and the scaling is reset automatically before GLTF export
+- **Reset Armature**: Reset the armature pose back to its default state
-- **Animation normalization / cleanup**: Cleans up the timeline in case of misplaced keyframes, putting evently spaced keyframes across the length of the animation in order to make them game compatible
+- **Animation normalization / cleanup**: Cleans up the timeline in case of misplaced keyframes, putting evenly spaced keyframes across the length of the animation in order to make them game compatible

 ## Requirements